aviralgoel/aviralgoel/README.md

 I enjoy playing cooperative video games like It Takes Two, Overcooked 2, Portal 2 and many more.
 *Fun Fact: I played Division 1 Competitive TF2 as Medic!*

-In the past, learnt how machines learn (ML), what are blockchains, taught how to code and founded a startup (then shut it down).
+In the past, I've dived into Machine Learning, what are blockchains, taught how to code and founded a startup (then shut it down).

 ### Projects 📊